epilys/tade/README.md

 - Posts can optionally have any number of tags.
 - Latest stories RSS and Atom feeds are provided.
 - Post and comment text content support [commonmark Markdown syntax](https://commonmark.org/).
-- Posts and comments can only be upvoted.
-Support for flagging (downvoting) will be added soon.
+- Posts and comments can optionally have karma.
+You can turn this off and have posts ranked by latest activity instead.
 - Posts can be pinned to the top with a time limit or indefinitely.

 ### 🏷️ Tag and 🗂️ Aggregation system